koptelovmax/gaussianprocess/track.md

 ## 02.05.16
 ### What has done
-- Start of reimplementation in Python what I made in Matlab
+- Start of reimplementation in Python of what I made in Matlab

 ### Why
 - I should use Python to rewrite the Matlab code